Alb33rt/roomatepanic/README.md

+# Roommate Panic

+Website Application which prevents you from having panic attacks each time your roommate doesn't clean.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).